 The M Club Lounge at Seattle Marriott Waterfront is open 24 hours a day and is located on the first floor of this luxury hotel, with outdoor seating and waterfront views which makes it quite a special lounge.
 The hotel itself is well located for exploring Seattle by foot and is right across the street from Elliott Bay and Puget Sound.

-The rooms here are pretty standard Marriott rooms and the balconies are very small but offer gorgeous views.
-The decor is dated but the bathtub is deep and the standard is acceptable.
-Noise can be a problem here from both the outside and connecting doors so be sure to request a room without a connecting door.
+The rooms here are pretty standard Marriott rooms, and the balconies are very small but offer gorgeous views.
+The decor is dated, but the bathtub is deep, and the standard is acceptable.
+Noise can be a problem here from both the outside and connecting doors, so be sure to request a room without a connecting door.

-The lounge itself is on the first floor and is not large but it is professionally staffed, clean and serves nice food.
+The lounge itself is on the first floor and is not large, but it is professionally staffed, clean, and serves nice food.
 Perhaps the highlight is the waterfront view.

-If you book a room, you and a guest (either the other person in your room, or one would assume that a friend could actually use the lounge as your plus one, even if they aren’t staying, if you have booked yourself a double room for a single person) can enjoy 24-hour access for snacks and non-alcoholic drinks.
+If you book a room, you and a guest (either the other person in your room or one would assume that a friend could actually use the lounge as your plus one, even if they aren’t staying, if you have booked yourself a double room for a single person) can enjoy 24-hour access for snacks and non-alcoholic drinks.

-There is also a private business centre in the lounge.
+There is also a private business center in the lounge.
 The highlight of this lounge is the fact that there is an indoor and outdoor seating area with views of Elliot Bay, so in the summer, this is a great place to spend the evening overlooking the bay.
 Marriott Bonvoy Platinum Elite, Titanium Elite, and Ambassador Elite, plus one guest, can enjoy free lounge access as part of their Elite benefits, even if they book a standard room.

-Note: The Crowne Plaza Seattle used to have a club lounge but doesn’t offer one anymore so do not book this hotel if you are relying on executive lounge facilities.
+Note: The Crowne Plaza Seattle used to have a club lounge but doesn’t offer one anymore, so do not book this hotel if you are relying on executive lounge facilities.
 The Westin Seattle also does not feature a club lounge.